 The Academic Study Lounge is located in room 215 and serves as an academic engagement area for students.
-The lounge contains group study space, comfortable seating and a SMART Board for student use.
+The lounge contains group study space, comfortable seating, a whiteboard and a SMART Board for student use.

-COMPUTER FACILITIES
+COMPUTER ACCESS

-Computer terminals are available for students in several locations throughout the College facility.
+Crouse networked computers are available for student use in several locations throughout the College.
+Printing is available from all College computers.